pfranchini/SuperNEMO-DeadCellsModule/README.md

 The list can be randomly generated or read from a text file.

 Input: simulated data with CD bank. \
-Output: filtered simulated data with CD bank, to be used in a full reconstruction.
+Output: filtered simulated data with CD bank, to be used in a full reconstruction; list of dead cells killed.

 ## Build:
 ```